-Inspired by five words, or is it six, in the 1998 blockbuster Armageddon — a movie about an asteroid the size of Texas on course to destroy Earth in 18 days (and a team of deep core drillers sent to break the asteroid in two) — I wondered whether there were any quantifiable clues in the film to support the statement that the asteroid is the size of Texas, or whether it’s nothing more than a massive metaphor.
+Inspired by five words, or is it six, in the 1998 blockbuster Armageddon, a movie about an asteroid the size of Texas on course to impact Earth in eighteen days and the team of deep core drillers sent to break it up, I wondered whether there were any quantifiable clues to support the statement that the asteroid is the size of Texas, or whether it’s nothing more than a massive metaphor.

 Much like the film, this discussion is just a spirited romp.
-I have written it solely for entertainment purposes (mainly my own), so it’s not a rigorous analysis of this movie in any way whatsoever — in fact, you might want to give it a miss entirely (much like the Armageddon asteroid ultimately does with Earth).
+It was written solely for entertainment purposes (mainly this writer’s own) and is not a rigorous analysis.
+In fact, you might want to give it a miss entirely—much like the Armageddon asteroid ultimately does with Earth.

-Let’s face it, asteroid and comet disaster movies don’t reflect realism anyway, whether there’s an impact or not.
-If we want realistic, the closest we might get in our lifetime is gatecrashing an IAA Planetary Defense Conference where experts run hypothetical impact scenarios.
-Or watch a decent documentary about the Chicxulub asteroid impact; there is a very good dramatised documentary about what to expect should a similar-sized comet impact near Chicxulub today.
+Let’s face it, asteroid and comet disaster movies aren’t realistic anyway, whether there’s an impact or not.
+If we want realism, the closest we might get in our lifetime is gate-crashing an IAA Planetary Defense Conference where experts run hypothetical impact scenarios.
+Or watch a decent documentary about the Chicxulub asteroid impact; there is a good dramatised documentary about what to expect should a similar-sized comet impact near Chicxulub today.
 Alternatively, there are countless scientific articles interpreting what to expect based on drill core samples, a recent one being The first day of the Cenozoic.
-Or alternatively, wait and see whether the 0.4 km-wide asteroid 99942 Apophis impacts in 2068.
+Or wait and see whether 99942 Apophis impacts in 2068.

-Armageddon deliberately provides only sketchy information about the massive fictitious object (which, if the size of Texas, is about two thousand times the size of asteroid Apophis, by the way).
-Still, we can try and determine what the size and density could be, based on the information in the film.
+Armageddon provides only sketchy information about the incoming object which, if it is the size of Texas, is about two thousand times the size of Apophis.
+Still, we can try and determine some of the physical properties of the Armageddon asteroid based on the information in the film.

-We might find that this asteroid has as much mass as all the asteroids in the asteroid belt combined if the Texas-sized statement is to hold up (for this asteroid, anyway).
-If that is the case, there would be no asteroid belt from where the rogue comet supposedly knocked this asteroid — and I make no comment on the likelihood of that last part, other than re-using a line from the thoroughly watchable 1978 film A Fire in the Sky, that “the odds of it actually impacting are, well, astronomical”.
+We might find that this asteroid has as much mass as all the asteroids in the asteroid belt combined, if the Texas-sized statement is to hold up.
+If so, there would be no asteroid belt from where the rogue comet supposedly knocked the asteroid.
+And I make no comment on the likelihood of that last bit, other than re-using a line from the 1978 film A Fire in the Sky, that “the odds of it actually impacting are, well, astronomical”.

-Many people rant about Armageddon in true Gary Numan style — but not me, because I do like the film (except certain early scenes in the city).
-But I like most asteroid and comet impact movies and in this one we have an asteroid on steroids.
+Many people rant about Armageddon in true Gary Numan style, but not me, because I do like the film—except for the early scenes in the city which always make me wonder how much influence those images had on those out to cause destruction.
+But I like most asteroid and comet impact movies, and in this one we have an asteroid on steroids.

-Of course, there are the great nods to the 1983 film The Right Stuff and the movie has some good lines (and one great line).
-Also, as we are told by one of the characters in this movie, it’s deep blue hero stuff.
+Armageddon pays great tribute to the 1983 film The Right Stuff, and has some good lines, and one great line.
+And as we are told by one of the characters in this movie, “it’s deep blue hero stuff”.

-Having said that, Armageddon can be a bit of an onslaught on the senses, being so frantically cut and intensely coloured and all to the sound of Aerosmith, making it difficult to take in much of what’s going on with the asteroid.
+Having said that, Armageddon can be a bit of an onslaught on the senses, being so frantically cut and intensely coloured—all to the sound of Aerosmith—making it difficult to take in much of what’s going on with the asteroid.

-Whilst the script for Armageddon is said to have been written to rival Deep Impact, and the premise for Deep Impact was influenced by the 1951 classic When Worlds Collide, the influence of 20,000 Leagues on Armageddon is quite apparent.
+While the script for Armageddon is said to have been written to rival Deep Impact, and the premise for Deep Impact was influenced by the 1951 classic When Worlds Collide, the influence of 20,000 Leagues on Armageddon is very apparent.

-Although the distance of 20,000 leagues in the 1958 film are measured horizontally, it’s vertically in Armageddon: it’s almost the distance to the zero barrier at which the asteroid must be split apart to save the world.
+Although the distance of 20,000 leagues in the 1958 film is measured horizontally, it’s vertically in Armageddon: 20,000 leagues is almost the distance to the zero barrier at which the asteroid must be split apart to save the world.